 Fun Facts:

-• Has been to 46 states
+• Has been to all 50 states

 • A bull directly charged Jared after he had just run with the bulls in Pamplona